junxit/us-congress-bills-115/metadata.md

 - 2017-01-12 — The Speaker designated the Honorable Tom McClintock to act as Chairman of the Committee.
 - 2017-01-12 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2017-01-12 — The previous question was ordered pursuant to the rule.
+- 2017-01-17 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.